ionescu007/SpecuCheck/README.md

 ## Installation on Windows

-SpecuCheck is currently x64 only and has only been tested on Windows 10.
-Future released versions will support Windows 7 and x86 systems as well.
 To run SpecuCheck, simply execute it on the command-line:

 `c:\SpecuCheck.exe`

 Which will result in an informational screen indicating which features/mitigations are enabled.
+If you see the text:

+`Your system either does not have the appropriate patch, or it may not support the information class required`

+This indicates that your system is not currently patched to mitigate against these vulnerabilities.

 ## References